In this tutorial, you’ll learn the fundamentals of web services and explore the two primary types—REST and SOAP.

 Service delivered over the web

-Let’s consider a web application we developed for our Spring MVC Course to manage todo’s.
+For example, consider a web application we developed in our Spring MVC course to manage to-dos.

 Is this application a web service?

-What would be the difference in my thinking if I wanted to design the todo application so that other applications could interact with it?
+What if I wanted to design the To-Do application so that other applications could interact with it?

-I would need to produce the output in a format that the consumers could understand.
-Then Facebook can call my web service and integrate it.
+I would need to produce the output in a format that other systems could understand.
+Then, Facebook could call my web service and integrate with it.

 A software system designed to support interoperable machine-to-machine interaction over a network.

-Both applications should be able to understand the request and response.
+Both applications must be able to understand the request and the response.

 Types of Web Services

-These are not really mutually exclusive.
-Some SOAP services can actually be RESTful.
-So, the question is:
+These are not always mutually exclusive.
+Some SOAP services can also be RESTful.

 When does a web service become a SOAP web service or a RESTful web service?